What is the difference between full-spectrum CBD, broad-spectrum CBD & CBD isolate?

 Broad-spectrum is similar to full-spectrum CBD oil as it contains a range of cannabinoids, terpenes, and phytonutrients, but it has undergone an extra extraction process to remove the THC.

-Broad-spectrum CBD oil is a good choice for those wishing to get the most out of the natural compounds from the hemp plant without the wish to consume THC – the best of both worlds.
+Broad-spectrum CBD oil is a good choice for those wishing to get the most out of the natural compounds from the hemp plant without the potential risks of THC, and can be found in many different products, such as CBD Oil Drops, CBD Muscle Balms or even CBD Gummies!

 CBD Isolate

 It is the purest form of the CBD compound itself, generally being around 99% pure.
 It contains no other cannabinoids, terpenes, or phytonutrients – just pure isolated CBD.
-Usually in powder form and with no “hempy” aftertaste, it is good for those who have a very specific idea of how they want to use CBD.
+Usually in powder form and with no “hempy” aftertaste, it is good for those who prefer the raw compound as is.

-With this form of CBD, you may not get the support qualities of CBD working synergistically together with all the other natural compounds.
+With this form of CBD, you will not receive the support qualities of CBD working synergistically together with all the other natural compounds.
 Most people refer to this it as the entourage effect.

 In Summary

 There are a wide range of CBD products available on the market to buy.
 Any reliable brand will always make it clear on the product description if it’s full-spectrum, broad-spectrum or CBD isolate that they’re using in their products.
-This will help you make a decision on what the best option for you is.
+We hope that this guide will help you make a decision on what the best option for you is.